Audit Plugin Log Format

 The audit plugin logs user access to MariaDB and its objects.
-The audit trail (i.e., audit log) is a set of records, written as a list of fields to a file in a plain‐text format.
+The audit trail (that is, the audit log) is a set of records, written as a list of fields to a file in a plain‐text format.
 The fields in the log are separated by commas.
 The format used for the plugin's own log file is slightly different from the format used if it logs to the system log because it has its own standard format.
-The general format for the logging to the plugin's own file is defined like the following:

 timestamp